jac-oblong/nonstdlib/doc/dev.md

 That being said, supporting redefining specific library functions is a good idea.
 Specifically, allocating memory, accessing the file system, printing text, and other similar functions should support wrappers that the user can redefine.

-### Handling Library Inter-Dependencies

-As each module is meant to belong to the same, single library, inter-library dependencies will naturally occur.
-For some, larger modules, avoiding those dependencies is incredibly difficult or impossible, so they are acceptable.
-For smaller modules, including the dependencies by default, but having a macro flag that can remove the dependency is the preferred method.

 ### Handling External Dependencies